-2. Internet is great, but not everyone posts their listings on the same sites.
+2. The internet is great, but not everyone posts their listings on the same sites.

 3. You get access to new openings before they hit the internet.

-4. Tell them exactly what you want, and they’ll find something for you!
+4. You can tell them exactly what you want and they’ll find something for you.

 Head into anywhere you see a 부동산 (Real Estate) awning and simply state the price range you’re looking for.
-A common way to express this is to just say the numbers for key money deposit and monthly rent (1000/50).
+A common way to express this is to just say the numbers for key money deposit and monthly rent (1000/90) — [not sure what key money is? click here to find out].
 They also typically want to know your move in date.
-Other things you can request are: types of housing, furnished housing, more specific areas (right next to work!), parking spots, etc.
+Other things you can request are: types of housing, furnished housing, more specific areas (right next to your work, for example), parking spots, etc.

-Once they know the basic info, they’ll take you to see apartments right away.
-Don’t forget to ask general moving-in questions like where the supermarkets are or if they allow pets.
+Once they know the basic information, they’ll take you to see apartments right away.
+Don’t forget to ask general questions like where the supermarkets are or if they allow pets.
 Also, remember to ask if there are any other fees on top of the rent (i.e. 관리비 – maintenance fees).
-Decisions are made in a day or two and sometimes even on the same day (impatience reigns in Korea!).
-Be aware that some agents will put on the full-court press for you to sign right there (they don’t want to lose your business to the competition).
+Decisions are made in a day or two and sometimes even on the same day.

 Time to Sign!